- Raspberry Pi Zero

 To run the code, copy it to your Pi and run "sudo python strangerlights.py"

 One improvement for this project would be to cut the strand of lights and re-solder with a bunch of green wire.
 That way you have bulbs that are further apart than 3 inches and it closely resembles the old-school strands.
 Since these operate at 800KHz, you should be able to get a decent distance between bulbs.
-A quick google search brought up 10 meters, but you may be able to...Read more »
+A quick google search brought up 10 meters,...Read more »